Geotab/sdk/src/software/guides/developing-addins.md

 title: Developing Add-ins
 ---

 Add-Ins are used to extend the functionality provided by MyGeotab and Geotab Drive.
 An Add-In is JavaScript, HTML and CSS loaded into the MyGeotab or Geotab Drive portal and resides directly inside the user interface.
 This allows third-parties to create a seamless user experience and provide solutions that would otherwise require the user to visit a different website altogether.
-[Click here](https://github.com/Geotab/sdk-addin-samples) to find the sample Add-Ins..
+[Click here](https://github.com/Geotab/sdk-addin-samples) to find the sample Add-Ins...

 ## Geotab Add-Ins can be of two types: